-Describing itself as a "creative co-operative", AnalogFolk plans to work alongside other agencies, as well as use freelance expertise and suppliers.
-It already has a roster of suppliers in place.
+Describing itself as a "creative co-operative", AnalogFolk will work alongside other agencies, as well as use freelance expertise and suppliers.
+The start-up already has a roster of suppliers in place.

 Matt Hardisty, the former global creative director at Naked, is the sixth and final partner to join the agency.

 The other partners are: Leo Moore, Diageo's former GB and Ireland media manager; Ed Ling, the former i-level strategy director; and Deirdre McGlashan, the former network director of Isobar global.

 The main duties will be split between the partners.
 Hardisty will oversee the creative output; Dyke will be heading strategy; Brock will focus on technology; Ling will manage digital media and strategy; and Moore will be responsible for traditional media.
 McGlashan will head up production.